Farmhouse Pumpkin To The Rescue

 - Glue Sticks

-- Dollar Store pumpkin wooden cut-out
+- Dollar Store pumpkin wooden cutout

 - Paper towel